huynhvp/vietphihuynh.github.io/_posts/2020-11-13-nlp-cheatsheet.md

 <b>2023</b>

 - ###### [How Does Generative Retrieval Scale to Millions of Passages?](https://arxiv.org/pdf/2305.11841.pdf) (Pradeep∗ et al., arxiv 2023)

+    Differential search index (DSI) has emerged as a novel generative retrieval, deviating from common retrieve-then-rerank paradigm.
+While working effectively on small corpus ( O(100k) documents ), this paper has pointed that the performance of DSI when scaling to large corpus ( O(1M) documents ) is significantly degraded.
+Several observations:
+    - Synthetic queries for the fine-tuning of retrieval phase are important, as it helps to reduce the coverage gap: indexing phase sees the whole corpus while this is not the case for retrieval phase.
+    - In case of MSMarco, indexing phase does not yield gain.
+    - In case of MSMarco, using Naive IDs as Document Identifiers has strongest performance among {Atomic ID, Naive ID, Semantic ID}.
+However, scaling LM from T5-XL (3B) to T5-XXL (11B) causes performance drop.

+    Note: the paper consider only MS-Marco as large corpus, which may cause a bias in the evaluation.

 - ###### [Recitation-Augmented Language Models](https://arxiv.org/pdf/2210.01296.pdf) (Sun et al., ICLR 2023)